ctava-msft/red-teaming-agent/QUICKSTART.md

 # Quick Start Guide

-This guide will help you get started with the Humana Red Teaming Agent in under 10 minutes.
+This guide will help you get started with the AI Red Teaming Agent in under 10 minutes.

 ## Step 1: Verify Prerequisites (2 minutes)